-Reference in the HHS Office of Inspector General: https://oig.hhs.gov/reports-and-publications/federal-register-notices/factsheet-rule-beneficiary-inducements.pdf
+This is the official issue described in the federal register: https://oig.hhs.gov/reports-and-publications/federal-register-notices/factsheet-rule-beneficiary-inducements.pdf

 COVERAGE AND CODES

 Q10.
 Does Medicare still require one of the three blood tests to confirm diabetes diagnosis for eligibility for DSMT and MNT?